 By using the perception of quality and product satisfaction as a guide, we can better measure customer satisfaction as a whole.

 This single-question measure is the core NPS (Net Promoter Score) measure.

 Customer loyalty reflects the likelihood of repurchasing products and services.
 Customer satisfaction is a major predictor of repurchase but is strongly influenced by explicit performance evaluations of product performance, quality, and value.

-Loyalty is often measured as a combination of measures including overall satisfaction, likelihood of repurchase, and likelihood of recommending the brand to a friend (as measured by Net Promoter Score).
+Loyalty is often measured as a combination of measures including overall satisfaction, the likelihood of repurchase, and the likelihood of recommending the brand to a friend (as measured by Net Promoter Score).

 A common measure of loyalty might be the sum of scores for the following three questions: